FDIO: Frequency Decomposed Inertial Odometry: Experiments

 \subsubsection{Datasets}

-We conduct experiments on six publicly available pedestrian inertial odometry datasets: RIDI, RoNIN, RNIN, OxIOD, TLIO, and IMUNet.
-These datasets cover diverse indoor and outdoor environments and include a wide range of motion patterns, such as walking, running, and stair climbing, providing a comprehensive basis for evaluating model generalization and robustness.
+Experiments are conducted on five public pedestrian PIO datasets, including RIDI\cite{RIDI}, RoNIN\cite{RoNIN}, RNIN\cite{RNIN-VIO}, OxIOD\cite{Oxiod}, and IMUNet\cite{IMUNet}.
+Each dataset is divided into training, testing, and validation sets with a ratio of 8:1:1.
+These datasets cover diverse indoor and outdoor environments and include various motion patterns, such as walking, running, and stair climbing, providing a comprehensive basis for evaluating model generalization and robustness.